Go-or-Grow Models in Biology: a Monster on a Leash: Traveling wave analysis and invasion speeds

-Some special cases of this result were already proven in the literature for the constant rates model~\eqref{constantrates-model} in \cite{Fedotov2008,lewis1996biological} and for the total population model \eqref{totalpop-model} in \cite{falco2024traveling}.
+\end{proof} Some special cases of this result were already proven in the literature for the constant rates model~\eqref{constantrates-model} in \cite{Fedotov2008,lewis1996biological} and for the total population model \eqref{totalpop-model} in \cite{falco2024traveling}.
 However, the results provided here are a generalization for the case of the general go-or-grow model \eqref{general-model}.
+As an example, in Figure \ref{fig:twicespeed} we illustrate the traveling wave profile for the constant rates model~\eqref{constantrates-model} (black and red lines) and the FKPP model \eqref{FKPP} (blue lines).
+These numerical simulations show how the FKPP model is at least two times faster than the constant rates go-or-grow model.